lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 CAT classifications often overlapped well with bins demarcated clearly by other binning signals (+@fig:fig3_Azfil_wild_binning; +@fig:fig3_Azmic_binning; +@fig:fig3_Azfil_lab_binning; +@fig:fig3_Azfil_minus_cyano_binning; +@fig:fig3_Azmex_binning; +@fig:fig3_Aznil_binning; +@fig:fig3_Azrub_binning; +@fig:fig3_Azcar_1_binning; +@fig:fig3_Azcar_2_binning).
 This result further confirms the robustness of CAT scaffold classifications and its use case for manual binning when depth and k-mer profiles are lacking.
 The specificity of CAT taxonomy differed substantially: some bins were reliably and reproducibly classified at the genus level (+@fig:fig3_Azmic_binning; Nevskia) while others only were classified at the phylum level (+@fig:fig3_Azmic_binning; Bacteriodetes).
-Database bias surely plays a role in this specificity issue, but our results show that per bin, both the taxonomy and specificity thereof are consistent.
+Database bias surely plays a role in this specificity issue.
+Despite this bias, our results show that for the scaffolds within a single bin, both the taxonomy and specificity thereof are consistent.
 Single copy marker gene validation with both CheckM and Anvi'o supported the quality of bins for which CAT classification was instrumental in their reconstruction.
-Manual binning even proved more effective compoared to automated binning approaches; explaining metagenomes in less bins of higher quality (+@fig:fig3_binning_QC_anvio; +@fig:fig3_binning_QC_checkm)
+Manual binning even proved more effective compoared to automated binning approaches; explaining metagenomes in less bins of higher quality (+@fig:fig3_binning_QC_anvio; +@fig:fig3_binning_QC_checkm).

 Our view on these methods is that a researcher should bin primarily on the differential abundance in sample-native sequencing libraries and scaffold k-mer profiles.
 When those primary binning signals are unclear, extraneous binning signals and scaffold taxonomy may be used in an advising manner.